maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 1. If future research uses enterprise-level micro data, with "zombie firm asset share" as the explanatory variable and "enterprise exit rate" as the dependent variable, and obtains a significant negative correlation after controlling for endogeneity, then H1 is supported.
 2. If a positive or non-significant correlation is obtained, then H1 requires revision or abandonment.
-3. If China achieves spontaneous rapid economic recovery without large-scale clearing (total factor productivity growth returning above 2%), then both H1 and H2 require re-examination.
+3. If China achieves spontaneous rapid economic recovery without large-scale clearing (total factor productivity growth returning above 2% for five consecutive years), then both H1 and H2 require re-examination.
 4. Applicability Statement: The framework of this paper applies to conditions where "external input shocks" and "internal structural predicaments" coexist, not to pure short-term demand deficiency.

 ---